docent-net/maciej.lasyk.info/pelican/content/2019/2019-02-14-mysql-mariadb-multi-master-replication.md

 **STOP ALL SLAVES;** and reconfigure proper **gtid_slave_pos** by **SET GLOBAL... so check current GTID and replace the incorrect part with the proper one).
 Now again **CHANGE MASTER...** and **START SLAVE master_name;**
+1. If you encounter replication error and resolve it somehow than in order to skip it you will need to: **STOP SLAVE 'master_name'; SET GLOBAL SQL_SLAVE_SKIP_COUNTER = 1; START SLAVE 'master_name';** This way you can skip one error (increase error counter to skip more than one).

 ## Helpful resources ##